gohugoio/hugo/content/en/content-management/multilingual.md

 ```

 ### Dynamically localizing menus with i18n
-While customizing menus per language is useful, if you have a log of languages your config file can become hard to maintain.
+While customizing menus per language is useful, your config file can become hard to maintain if you have a lot of languages

 If your menus are the same in all languages, and the only thing that changes is the actual translation, you can use the menu `.Identifier` as a translation key for the name of the the menu: